 Every mystery doled out by Lisa Joy and Jonathan Nolan's expansive science-fiction drama came paired with a raised eyebrow.
-Maybe the show took place in multiple timelines, maybe the diabolical Man in Black was really William all grown up, maybe certain employees were hosts and certain employees were subservient to hosts and certain employees were sacks of human flesh ready to be blown away by hosts, but at the end, would it mean anything?
+Maybe the show took place in multiple timelines.
+Maybe the diabolical Man in Black was really William all grown up.
+Maybe certain employees were hosts and certain employees were subservient to hosts and certain employees were sacks of human flesh ready to be blown away by hosts, but at the end, would it mean anything?
 Every episode left spectators with burning questions, but the biggest of them all was whether Anthony Hopkins' words of warning, or Dolores' pre-programmed introspection, would amount to anything more than philosobabble.

 Westworld had clear intentions from the beginning: These violent delights have violent ends.
-On the micro level, the Romeo and Juliet quote provided a splash of foreshadowing for inevitable bursts of violence (this was an HBO show, after all).
+On a micro level, the Romeo and Juliet quote provided a splash of foreshadowing for inevitable bursts of violence (this was an HBO show, after all).
 Zooming outward, the Shakespearean line speaks to a greater destiny -- of host and human alike.
 The pursuit to create, to love, to trust, and to nurture others will ultimately end with catastrophe.

 Cynical?
 Only if you think disaster, and the resulting emotions, are worth spending a lifetime avoiding.
 Ford debunked Arnold's obsession with "the bicameral mind" theory in Episode 3, but the empathetic scientist was on to something.
 Grief, and the little voice in our head who wrestles with those tough situations, is what makes us human.
 Joy and Nolan dedicated their Season 1 finale to making the case.